Skip to content

 TIP

 In real-world operating systems like Linux, the difference between process and thread is more on the conceptual level instead of the code level.
-Specifically, if two processes share the same root page table, we can call them two threads within one process since they share the memory.
+Specifically, if processes share the same root page table, we can call them threads within one process because they share the memory.

 Kill malicious applications

-Recall that, in P3, your code for memory protection can prevent malicious applications like crash1 and crash2 from halting the operating system.
-You can do the same using page table translation.
-Terminate the current process in excp_entry() of grass/kernel.c if it raises an exception, and make sure that the OS proceeds normally after crash1/crash2.
+Recall that, in P3, your code for memory protection can prevent malicious applications like crash1 or crash2 from halting the operating system.
+You can now do the same with page table translation: terminate the current process in excp_entry() of grass/kernel.c if an exception is raised, and ensure that the shell proceeds normally after crash1 and crash2.

 > make qemu